YUSU-Dev/website/README.md

 ## Building Vue Components

-### Running

-Run `npm run dev`, then go to http://localhost:3000 for instructions.

-### Building

-Run `npm run build` to build the component JS into the `dist/` folder.

-To use them in production, you will need to reference the component file - make sure you use `<script type="module">` otherwise it will not work.

 ### Adding a component

 To write a component, create a folder for it, and inside it create a `.vue` file for it - inside it you can use any standard Vue features.